drunsinn/pyLSV2/README.md

 check [the github release page](https://github.com/drunsinn/pyLSV2/releases) for information on the latest updates

 ## Contributors
+In chronological order:
-tfischer73
+- tfischer73
-drunsinn
+- drunsinn
-WouterElfrink
+- WouterElfrink
-kekec14
+- kekec14
-Michal Navrátil
+- Michal Navrátil

 ## Compatibility
 Since there are a lot of different software versions and machine configurations out there it is hard to say if this library is compatible with all of them.
 Most testing has been done on programming stations but also with real hardware.
-Here is a list of versions have been tested:
+Here is a list of versions that have been tested:

 ### Programming Stations
 | Control     | Software       |